We work collaboratively with our clients to uncover the most effective and efficient ways to achieve their needs.

 In addition to her health research and public policy work, Dr. Schultz’s early career was grounded in recreation services.
 She combines these hands-on experiences with her academic studies to inform her real-world research and programmatic protocols.

-Dr. Schultz is Adjunct Faculty for the University of Missouri, and currently serves as the Research Fellow for Park Rx America.
-She is a SHIFT Emerging Leader (’19), and sits on the advisory boards for the SHIFT Emerging Leaders Program and for Hike it Baby.
+Dr. Schultz is Adjunct Faculty for the University of Missouri and currently sits on the advisory boards for the SHIFT Emerging Leaders Program and for Hike it Baby.
+Additionally, she is a SHIFT Emerging Leader (’19), and previous Research Fellow for Park Rx America.
 While her research takes her around the world, Health & Technology Partners is headquartered in Milwaukee, WI.